acantril/learn-cantrill-io-labs/00-aws-simple-demos/aws-elastic-disaster-recovery/Readme.md

 Note: Make sure your browser doesn’t direct you to HTTPS, as that won’t work in our demo.
 Make sure you type in `http://54.151.248.177` (replacing that IP, with your instance IP).

-Now that our “application” is up and running, we’ll install the EDR agent.
+Now that our “application” is up and running, we’ll install the DRS agent.
 Back in your SSH console, run the following commands:

 ```bash
 sudo yum install -y kernel-devel-`uname -r`